adaltas/node-nikita/docs/content/about/developers.md

 # Developer information

 You are encouraged to [contribute](/current/about/contribute/) to Nikita.
-There are multiple way to offer assistance to the project.
-To fix and write actions, you will have get your hands dirty and dive into the source code.
+There are multiple ways to offer assistance to the project.
+To fix and write actions, you will have to get your hands dirty and dive into the source code.
 This page describes the project layout and how to run the tests.

 ## Project layout

 Nikita is organized as one monolithic [GIT](https://github.com/adaltas/node-nikita) repository, for the sake of clarity.
-It includes the core engine, user actions and utils functions; all of them associated with their unit tests.
+It includes the core engine, user actions, and utils functions; all of them associated with their unit tests.

 [Lerna](https://github.com/lerna/lerna) is used in independent mode.
-It optimizes the time and space requirements, allowing massive refactoring, updating and feature enrichment without any concern.
+It optimizes the time and space requirements, allowing massive refactoring, updating, and feature enrichment without any concern.

 ### Core engine